SAP/task-management-sample-app-sfsf-solutions/README.md

 **On SAP SuccessFactors side:**

 * You have a dedicated SAP SuccessFactors company instance.
-* To configure the integration on the SAP SuccessFactors system side, you need a user with permissions to access SAP SuccessFactors Provisioning.
+* For SAP SuccessFactors, First Half 2021 Release, you need a user with permissions to access SAP SuccessFactors Provisioning.
+* For SAP SuccessFactors, Second Half 2021 Release or later, you need a user with permissions to access Extension Center in SAP SuccessFactors Admin Center that include the Manage Extensions on SAP BTP permissions.

 ## Process